The Ukrainians call the famine the "Holodomor," a name that means "murder through starvation."

 For Holodomor deniers, the exact number has become a fierce question of debate – but when millions of people die, does the number of millions really change whether it was a tragedy?

-Whatever petty details we can debate, there is no question that the Ukraine went through a horror unlike any we can imagine.
+Whatever petty details we can debate, there is no question that the Ukraine went through a horror unlike any that can be imagined.
 Over two years, millions of people died in the worst way possible – by slowly starving to death and watching their neighbors turn to cannibalism.
 It's also a fact that the people in power actively went out of their way not to help.

 These things happened.
 The Holodomor happened.
 And it could have been prevented.